ryanburgess/engineer-manager/README.md

  * [How People with Different Conflict Styles Can Work Together](https://hbr.org/2017/07/how-people-with-different-conflict-styles-can-work-together) - This is a good article to help dealing with various types of conflict when working with others
  * [Give Compassionate Feedback While Still Being Constructive](https://www.nytimes.com/2020/02/24/smarter-living/how-to-give-helpful-feedback.html) - A good article with helpful tips on how to give constructive feedback while being conpassionate
  * [What most managers don’t know about leading diverse teams](https://qz.com/work/1901448/how-to-lead-a-diverse-team-effectively/) - Some helpful insights in leading more diverse teams
+ * [Twitter Chief Design Officer Dantley Davis on building the most diverse team in tech](https://www.protocol.com/twitter-dantley-davis-interview) - Some interesting thoughts on why it's important to have a diverse team and how to build a diverse team.

 ## Newsletters
  * [Software Lead Weekly](http://softwareleadweekly.com/)